 - Construct appropriate and defensible reasoning to draw conclusions

-- Analyze and interpret quantitative information
+- Analyze and interpret quantitative information to make connections

 - Apply quantitative concepts and skills to solve real world problems